nhsx/open-source-policy/open-source-policy.md

 Commitments for the adoption of open source code are available in multiple articles of government and NHS policy, including:

 * The forthcoming NHS [Data Strategy](https://docs.google.com/document/d/1u7V9iOE80rVzO7P-_pDFBs42p2l14stpa8pIJHYyvkk/edit) “Data saves lives: reshaping health and social care with data”, which contains two relevant commitments on making code that we produce open and reusable.
 The first of which states: “**We will begin to make all new source code that we produce or commission open and reusable by default** (with clear exceptions) and publish it under appropriate licences to encourage further innovation (such as MIT and OGLv3, alongside suitable open datasets or dummy data) (December 2021).
-Subject to consultation, the relevant policies will also aim to be open and reusable.”
+Subject to consultation, the relevant policies will also aim to be open and reusable”;

-* The [Future of healthcare: our vision for digital, data and technology in health and care](https://www.gov.uk/government/publications/the-future-of-healthcare-our-vision-for-digital-data-and-technology-in-health-and-care/the-future-of-healthcare-our-vision-for-digital-data-and-technology-in-health-and-care) speaks to interoperability and openness (around standards, culture, technology, and code) as one of it’s four guiding principles.
+* The [Future of healthcare: our vision for digital, data and technology in health and care](https://www.gov.uk/government/publications/the-future-of-healthcare-our-vision-for-digital-data-and-technology-in-health-and-care/the-future-of-healthcare-our-vision-for-digital-data-and-technology-in-health-and-care) speaks to interoperability and openness (around standards, culture, technology, and code) as one of it’s four guiding principles;

 * The [GDS service manual](https://www.gov.uk/service-manual/technology/making-source-code-open-and-reusable), which states “When you create new source code, you must make it open so that other developers (including those outside government) can: benefit from your work and build on it; learn from your experiences; find uses for your code which you had not found”.
 The [12th service standard ](https://www.gov.uk/service-manual/service-standard/point-12-make-new-source-code-open)goes further, to suggest that developers: “write code in the open from the start, and publish it in an open repository - minus any sensitive information, like secret keys and credentials” and “keep ownership of the intellectual property of new source code that’s created as part of the service, and make it available for reuse under an open licence”.
-That text is directly reproduced in the [12th NHS service standard](https://service-manual.nhs.uk/service-standard/12-make-new-source-code-open)
+That text is directly reproduced in the [12th NHS service standard](https://service-manual.nhs.uk/service-standard/12-make-new-source-code-open);

-* The government [Technology code of Practice](https://www.gov.uk/guidance/be-open-and-use-open-source) states that “your plans must show you’ve considered using open source and publishing your code openly”, requiring “equal consideration to be given to open source solutions when procuring software”
+* The government [Technology code of Practice](https://www.gov.uk/guidance/be-open-and-use-open-source) states that “your plans must show you’ve considered using open source and publishing your code openly”, requiring “equal consideration to be given to open source solutions when procuring software”.

 These commitments are not without resource implications.
 This document will help teams understand the practical requirements of openly publishing their code ahead of time, so that they can anticipate staffing needs and factor them into procurement and provision.